zerotropism/chatbot/README.md

 ```bash
 bash ./deploy.sh
 ```
-It will setup a download and setup a bunch of requirements and will train your model then saved in `.../chatbot/models/` folder.
+It will download and setup a bunch of requirements and train your model which then will be saved in `.../chatbot/models/` folder.

 ### run
 * open a first terminal and enter following commands: